Andy Dolich: 1970s

-After earning his masters in 1971, Dolich worked for the NBA’s Philadelphia 76ers as the administrative assistant to the general manager from 1971–1974.
-He created the “Year of the Uniform” merchandising program and also served as the team’s promotional coordinator.
+After earning his master's degree in 1971, Dolich worked for the NBA's Philadelphia 76ers as the administrative assistant to the general manager from 1971 to 1974.
+He created the “Year of the Uniform” merchandising program and also served as the team's promotional coordinator.
 The 76ers set an NBA record in 1972–73 going 9–73.
 This is the worst record in NBA History which stands to this day.

-From 1974–1976, Dolich served as the business manager of the Maryland Arrows of the National Lacrosse League.
+From 1974 to 1976, Dolich served as the business manager of the Maryland Arrows of the National Lacrosse League.
 At the time, the Arrows were a new franchise in a start-up professional league, and Dolich ran the business and marketing operations.
 While Dolich was in Maryland, the Arrows were among the league leaders in attendance.

-Dolich then took his skills to the NHL, where he served as the director of marketing for the Washington Capitals from 1976–1978.
-With the Capitals, Dolich directed all aspects of the team’s marketing and sales affairs.
-He also negotiated and optimized the team’s relationships with radio and television rights holders.
+Dolich then took his skills to the NHL, where he served as the director of marketing for the Washington Capitals from 1976 to 1978.
+With the Capitals, Dolich directed all aspects of the team's marketing and sales affairs.
+He also negotiated and optimized the team's relationships with radio and television rights holders.

 At the end of the decade, Dolich tried his hand and succeeded in the professional soccer world.
 He was the executive vice president and general manager of the Washington Diplomats of the North American Soccer League.
-Dolich was with the Diplomats from 1978–1980, during which he ran the business and team aspects of the club.
-In his two-plus years, the team averaged more than 18,000 fans per game and Dolich created one of the league’s premier marketing organizations.
+Dolich was with the Diplomats from 1978 to 1980, during which he ran the business and team aspects of the club.
+In his two-plus years, the team averaged more than 18,000 fans per game and Dolich created one of the league's premier marketing organizations.